-Do you sometimes get that anxious feeling even when you cannot trace its cause?
-Most of the anxiety feelings we have are caused by thoughts in our minds, which are sometimes just that, thoughts.
+Do you sometimes get that anxious feeling and yet you can’t tell what’s causing it?
+Most of the anxiety feelings experience are caused by thoughts that run around in our minds, which are sometimes just that, thoughts.
 We worry about things that have not happened, and may never happen.

 - They are unfounded,

 - They get in your way and keep you from reaching your goals

 - They lead to self defeating or self depreciating behaviour,

 - They distort your reality, creating an nonexistent reality